-The 2011 APEC Non-Binding Investment Principles (NBIP) demonstrates APEC’s commitment to promoting investment and addressing challenges posed by a rapidly evolving business environment.
-The Principles were successfully revised seventeen years after they were first established.
+The APEC Non-Binding Investment Principles (NBIP) demonstrates APEC’s commitment to promoting investment and addressing challenges posed by a rapidly evolving business environment.
+The NBIP, originally endorsed in 1994, were successfully revised in 2011.

 APEC Strategy for Investment

-The APEC Strategy for Investment (Appendix 7) was approved at the Third Senior Officials Meeting in September 2010.
-The Strategy aims to promote increased investment flows throughout the APEC region.
+The APEC Strategy for Investment (Appendix 7) aims to promote increased investment flows throughout the APEC region.
 The Strategy is implemented under three main pillars: (1) Advanced Principles and Practices; (2) Facilitation; and (3) Promotion.
 Some of the activities under this Strategy include analytical studies on investment practices, Investment Facilitation Action Plan (IFAP) follow-up, public-private dialogues on investment, capacity building and information sharing, as well as cooperation with other international organizations.

 Public-Private Dialogue on Investment